hoodiehq-archive/documentation/camp/techdocs/concepts/worker.md

 ## Helper Methods

-Helper methods are methods that we need during the operation of our worker, but that are not exposed to the outside of the module.
+Helper methods are methods that we need during the operation of our worker but are not exposed to the outside of the module.

 The `_changesCallback` method above is one such helper method.
 If you just need a single helper method, the code is fine as is, but if you want to call other helper functions from within your first helper function, we must make a subtle change: